 Installing Google Analytics the Manual Way

-One less plugin on your WordPress site is always a good thing because it declutters and improves your website.
+One less plugin on your WordPress site is always good because it declutters and improves your website.
 And by integrating the code on the head or body of your website, you’ll gain access to the full Google Analytics suite.

 To start implementing, follow the below steps.
 We’re assuming that you’ve already created a Google Analytics account:

-3. Third, you’ll need to implement the tracking code on the head or body of the website.
-There are multiple options to do so, but we typically go with using html code.
+3. Third, you must implement the tracking code on your website’s head or body.
+There are multiple options, but we typically use HTML code.

-Although the manual method is not as quick as the Monster Insight route, it’s still not super complicated.
+Although the manual method is not as quick as the Monster Insight route, it’s still not complicated.
 It’s a lasting method that doesn’t put your website at risk of plugin conflicts or an over-reliance on them.

 Installing Google Analytics and Google Tag Manager Together